ABOUT THE ISLAND OF ROATAN

 Roatan is also one of the busiest cruise ship ports in the western Caribbean.
 According to official port statistics, 1,052,738 cruise passengers disembarked on Roatan’s shores in 341 ships that called on Roatán 2016.

-Roatan forms part of the Bay Islands of Honduras, a Caribbean archipelago located from 20 to 40 miles off the north coast of Honduras.
-There are three major islands, Roatan, Guanaja and Utila, two smaller islands Helene and Barbareta-which are located off the east end of Roatan– and 70 smaller cays and atolls.
+A Caribbean archipelago located from 20 to 40 miles off the north coast of Honduras.
+There are three major islands, Roatan, Guanaja, and Utila, two smaller islands Helene and Barbareta-which are located off the east end of Roatan– and 70 smaller cays and atolls.
 The Cayos Cochinos or Hog Islands also form part of the Bay Islands but are located closer to the Honduran mainland.